HubRise/ruby-money/README.md

 ## Publish changes to this gem

-To upload the latest version to RubyGems.org:
+The gem is not published to RubyGems.org.
+Consumer apps should use the gem directly from GitHub, ie: `gem "hubrise_money", git: "https://github.com/HubRise/ruby-money.git", tag: "v1.0.2"`.

-0. Make sure all local changes are committed.
+1. Make sure all local changes are committed.

-1. Increase version in `lib/ruby-money/version.rb`
+2. Increase version in `lib/ruby-money/version.rb`

-2. Tag the repository:
+3. Tag the repository:

 ```bash
 bundle install
 VERSION=1.0.2